inlets/docs.inlets.dev/docs/reference/faq.md

 A traditional VPN is built *to connect hosts and entire IP ranges together*.
 This can potentially expose a large number of machines and users to each other and requires complex Access Control Lists or authorization rules.
 If this is your use-case, a traditional VPN is probably the right tool for the job.

-Inlets is designed to connect or expose services between networks - either HTTP or TCP.
+Inlets is designed to connect or expose services between networks using HTTP, TCP, or UDP.

 For example: